-Our WSO star parties have been shut down during the pandemic, but there actually is a light at the end of the tunnel, it seems.
-Pending the successful submission of paperwork to the DY Regional School District, we will be able to host events at the Werner Schmidt Observatory (WSO) come September, and indeed we have planned dates for the star parties, which will be posted in this newsletter and on the CCAS website.
+Our WSO star parties were shut down for a year and a half during the pandemic, but it appears we are now back in business!
+We just have been notified by the DY Regional School District that we will be able to host events at the Werner Schmidt Observatory (WSO) on the DYHS campus grounds come September, and indeed we have planned dates for star parties, which will be posted in this newsletter and on the CCAS website.

 The star parties will be of a somewhat changed nature, however.
-Due to the \$%^& delta variant hanging around, these events will be strictly outside (so dress warmly!) and will be a combination of "electronically assisted astronomy" and "binocular astronomy."
-Between the two, and some "docent style" lecturing by club members, we can still show you the stars and planets, with the power of our main 12" telescope in the dome, some smaller scopes deployed outside, and binoculars, which often give the best view of wide field objects.
+Due to the delta variant hanging around, these events will be strictly outside (so dress warmly!) and will be a combination of "electronically assisted astronomy" and "binocular astronomy."
+Between the two, and some docent style lectures by club members, we can still show you the stars and planets, with the power of our main 12" telescope in the dome, some smaller scopes deployed outside, and binoculars, which often give the best view of wide field objects.
 These methods allow great views, but will also keep you safe, as there will be no common touching of equipment and no indoors exposure.

 Let me elaborate on that last paragraph.
 "Electronically assisted astronomy" (EAA) is a fancy phrase for stacking electronic camera images (most usually taken through a telescope) in real time.
 It produces some spectacular images when used correctly, and indeed we showed some from our 12" scope in a past issue of our newsletter.
-We have only to cable the images to a TV monitor outdoors to be ready for this for our dome scope.
+We only needed to cable the images to a TV monitor outdoors to be ready for this for our dome scope, and we have tested this system and it is working.